joelgriffith/navalia/README.md

 $ navalia --port 5000
 ```

-Drive a headless browser with ease by using GraphQL.
-Navalia exposes both a GraphQL front-end and a set of modules for painless browser automation.
-There's no clunky API to learn or plugins to install.
+The bullet-proof, fast, and most feature-rich Chrome driver around.
+Navalia lets you interact with Chrome and run parallel work with ease.
+Not using JavaScript?
+There's a GraphQL server that you can use to communicate with over HTTP allowing any runtime to drive Chrome.

 [View the library documentation here](https://joelgriffith.github.io/navalia/)